RobPruzan/zenbu/README.md

   - Zenbu exposes all data collected via an MCP server, you are not locked in to using zenbu

 **Be quiet when not needed**
-  - Zenbu is completely hidden when not being used
+  - Zenbu is hidden when not being used

 **Be extremely clear what's happening**
   - Tools like cursor hides prompts from you, limiting your ability to understand what the model knows and how you should interact with it